Documentation

 Its important to understand there is a difference between these Realms, because the configuration parameters for each realm are different.

-Multi-IDP Environments
+Multi-IdP Environments

 There is one more complex use case for SSO, often found in larger enterprise companies, where users of a single Hornbill instance, my be on a network where more than one active Identity Provider is being used.
 Its possible on Hornbill to configure more than one SSO Profile against the same real which will change the login experience for users.
 In the case where there is more than one Identity provider configured, the user will be required to select which Identity Profile to use for authentication, so if this is the configuration you need, you should be mindful of the names you attribute to the SSO Profiles in Hornbill, as these are the names that will be presented to the user when they first log in, so the names should be meaningful to them.

-SSO Metadata
+SAML Metadata

-Configuring an IDP and Service Provider can be complicated, but is made simpler by both system accepting some standard format metadata that essentially caries the information required for the other party to be correctly configured.
-Both IDP and Service Provider party’s will have some way of providing you with either metadata or the key information needed by the other party for configuration.
+Configuring an IdP and Service Provider can be complicated, but is made simpler by both system accepting some standard format metadata that essentially caries the information required for the other party to be correctly configured.
+Both IdP and Service Provider party’s will have some way of providing you with either metadata or the key information needed by the other party for configuration.
 When configuring SSO for Hornbill, you will need to follow a processes and do things in a specific order.
-The exact method of configuring SSO will be different depending on both the IDP you are using, and the way in which your IDP is set up and configured for your organization.
+The exact method of configuring SSO will be different depending on both the IdP you are using, and the way in which your IdP is set up and configured for your organization.

 You can access the required metadata and/or key configuration parameters required by going to the SSO Profiles screen in the Hornbill Platform Configuration area of the product.
 See configuring SSO for more information.